Ideefixze/Softbodies/README.md

 Changing collider each frame can't be done for bigger meshes as it it too complex and mesh colliders are really slow compared to primitive shape (sphere) coliders.
 In 2D this shouldn't be a big problem, making Jellybody a good candidate for jellylike objects in 2D worlds.
 In my project I added a small colliders on each jelly vertex and a sphere collider inside.
 This should fake the lack of dynamic collider.

+**Repository: Jellybody - contains class that creates vertices (and mesh-JellyVertex mapping for duplicate vertices) and springs.
+Also updates mesh. **

 ## Fluidbody - Springs and Raymarching

 When I was playing with those objects, I also thought of using something different to generate meshes with.
 Spheres are really weird things and they look really... fluidy.
 Also to render them you don't need a mesh and that is useful.
 Sebastian Lague in his video: https://www.youtube.com/watch?v=Cp5WWtMoeKg, showed us all how Raymarching works and this is very good for the start for our next jelly-like object.